Emily eismann, Mental Health Intern

 Supervisor: Marcy Smaha, LPC

 My presence in the therapy room tends to be warm, calm, and thoughtful.
-I believe deeply in the power of connection and the therapeutic relationship.
+I believe in the power of connection and the therapeutic relationship.
 My goal is to cultivate an environment where you feel emotionally safe, seen, and never judged.
-I consider therapy to be a collaborative partnership where holding space becomes the foundation from which healing and growth can emerge.
+I consider therapy to be a partnership where holding space becomes the foundation from which healing and growth can emerge.

 I want to meet my clients with empathy, acceptance, compassion, and collaboration to build trust and safety.
 My approach centers on helping individuals develop a more compassionate relationship with themselves while honoring the wisdom that lives in both mind and body.